tgirke/GEN242-2021/content/en/manuals/rprogramming/rprogramming.markdown

 #### `sapply`, `lapply` and `vapply`

-All three apply a function to vector or list objects.
-The `lapply` function always returns a list object, while `sapply` returns `vector` or `matrix` objects when possible.
+All three apply a function to vector or list.
+The `lapply` function always returns a list, while `sapply` returns `vector` or `matrix` objects when possible.
 If not then a list is returned.
 The `vapply` function returns a vector or array of type matching the `FUN.VALUE`.
-While more restrictive, `vapply` is a safer choice than `sapply` to avoid programming errors.
+Compared to `sappy`, `vapply` is a safer choice with respect to controlling specific output objects and data types to minimize exception handling problems.

 **Examples**